SushiJ/SushiJ/README.md

 # Hey! it's Sushant
-I'm currently a **Front-end developer** with computer science background, slowly transistioning to more of a Full-stack developer role.
+I'm a Full-Stack Developer with computer science background.

 ## Connect with me